Daily outlook

 Market pulse

-Our current house view, synthesized from 12 distinct analyses, stands at 51% Neutral, 25% Bearish, and 24% Bullish.
+Our current house view, synthesized from 12 distinct analyses, stands at a neutral stance.
 This distribution signals a market in a consolidation phase, lacking strong directional conviction.
 The 24-hour price movements reflect this neutral stance, with Bitcoin (BTC) posting a minor gain of +0.7% and Ethereum (ETH) rising by +0.6%.
 Crucially, these minor price moves occurred on compressed trading volumes, indicating a lack of aggressive buying commitment and suggesting that market participants are waiting for clearer macroeconomic catalysts.

 While select alternative assets showed minor gains—such as Solana (SOL) at +1.4% and Tron (TRX) at +1.5%—these movements also lacked the supporting trading volume necessary to establish a structural trend.
 The overall market capitalization remains anchored, reflecting a balance between stabilizing spot demand and a cooling institutional appetite.